 After selecting your generic equation, you next need to enter your best approximation for the parameters A and B and C and D where you need them.
+Take this time to think of the physical meaning of the parameters and what units these constants are in.
+Note that in the equations z stands for time.
 If you took good notes of these values during the filming of your video, inputting these values should be straightforward.
-You will also need to decide on the units for these constants at this time.